Graph Exploration with Embedding-Guided Layouts: Pipeline

 \section{Pipeline}

-Graph topology and node attributes are two critical elements of the graph, we aim to enjoy the best of both worlds.
-In this paper, we contribute an embedding-based pipeline for graph exploration, as shown in Figure~\ref{fig:pipeline}.
-The pipeline works as follows, we first leverage graph embedding algorithms to convert attributed graphs (A) into low-dimensional vectors (B), which support more complex data transformation types.
-Then a set of valuable data insights (C) can be extracted from the embedding results such as community clusters, centrality in a community, similarity between nodes, etc. The insights are essential for the graph layout and exploration applications.
-Next, we design an embedding-driven graph layout algorithm, GEGraph, that integrates the similarity matrix generated from the embedding vectors with the adjacency matrix of the graph topology to enhance existing graph layout method to achieve aesthetic (e.g., with fewer edge crossings and node occlusions) and community-aware graph layouts (D).
+In this paper, we contribute an embedding-based pipeline for graph exploration that considers both graph topology and node attributes, as shown in Fig.~\ref{fig:pipeline}.
+The pipeline is flexible, working as follows: we first leverage graph embedding algorithms to convert attributed graphs (A) into low-dimensional vectors (B), which support more complex data transformation types.
+Then a set of valuable data insights (C) can be extracted from the embedding results such as community clusters, central nodes that are representatives for communities, similarity between nodes, etc. The insights are essential for the graph layout and exploration applications.
+Next, we design an embedding-driven graph layout algorithm, GEGraph, that integrates the similarity matrix generated from the embedding vectors with the adjacency matrix of the graph topology to enhance existing graph layout method to achieve aesthetic and community-aware graph layouts (D).
 With the generated layout and extracted insights at hand, we can develop various interesting applications (E) for interactive graph exploration such as node aggregation and related nodes searching.

-The modules are loosely coupled, and the pipeline allows for a high degree of customisability.
-In our instantiation, for the graph embedding algorithm, we extend node2vec\cite{grover2016node2vec}, a widely used topology-based embedding method, to node2vec-a (a is short for attribute), by integrating node attributes as virtual nodes into the random walk process.
+In our instantiation, for the graph embedding algorithm, we extend node2vec~\cite{grover2016node2vec}, a widely used topology-based embedding method, to node2vec-a (a is short for attribute), by integrating node attributes as virtual nodes into the random walk process.
 The design logic links the two elements in a flexible manner, which will be discussed in Section \ref{sec:embedding}.
-For the layout algorithm, we select the F-R algorithm\cite{fruchterman1991graph} as a basis for the prototype of GEGraph due to its wide applications, ease of implementation and integration, which will be discussed in Section \ref{sec:layout}.
-On top of the generated layout, to demonstrate the usability of the exploration pipeline, we design a layout-preserving node aggregation application (with community centrality) and a multi-strategy related nodes searching application (with node similarity), which will be discussed in Section \ref{sec:exploration}.
+For the layout algorithm, we select the F-R algorithm~\cite{fruchterman1991graph} as a basis for the prototype of GEGraph due to its wide applications, ease of implementation and integration, which will be discussed in Section \ref{sec:layout}.
+On top of the generated layout, to demonstrate the usability of the exploration pipeline, we design a layout-preserving node aggregation application (with central nodes that are representatives for communities) and a multi-strategy related nodes searching application (with node similarity), which will be discussed in Section \ref{sec:exploration}.